Research

 Why is our sharing process still so limited?
 Why do we limit scholarly publication to catatonic research papers, when sharing the entire journey of discovery would be more beneficial for everyone?
 Research is a rich experience that should be shareable.

 Traditionally, universities and other large research organizations have contributed the vast majority of research to the world.
-While these organizations will continue to play a large role in the research of the future, we believe that modern research and e-research systems will lower the entry barrier for quality research contributions, making it possible for more people to contribute to high-quality research projects.
+While these organizations may continue to play a large role, we believe that practitioners and amateurs will help lead the way in the research of the future.
+In addition, modern research and e-research systems will lower the entry barrier for quality research contributions, making it possible for more people to contribute to high-quality research projects.

 While the research process across disciplines may seem very similar on the surface, differences in research communities, knowledge representations, and vocabularies arise under closer scrutiny.
 To be most effective, research software needs to be designed specifically for the field it is trying to support.
 However, we think that clarity, context, and collaboration are three elements that should be present in any modern research system.